3v3 Soccer

+Tournaments

-Nets set up for a 3v3 Soccer tournament in Brastad, Sweden.
+Nets set up for 3v3 Football in Brastad, Sweden.

-Currently there are three major tours in the United States: Colorado based Kick it 3v3 Soccer with their World Championships held at the ESPN Wide World of Sports Complex in Florida; Utah-based 3v3 Live, and Florida-based Challenge3v3.
+In 2008 there were three major tours in the United States: Colorado based Kick it 3v3 Soccer with their World Championships held at the ESPN Wide World of Sports Complex; Utah-based 3v3 Live, and Florida-based Challenge3v3.

-The popularity of 3v3 soccer (football) is on the rise, particularly in countries such as Serbia and Australia.
-Since the beginning of 2023, a multitude of tournaments have emerged, catering to players across various age groups providing them with the opportunity to register and participate.
+Nike helped to popularize the sport with its international Joga3 Joga Bonito Tour in 2006, in which teams qualified at local events around the World, culminating in a 3v3 World Cup played in Brazil.
+In 2023, the popularity of 3v3 football was on the rise in countries such as Serbia and Australia.
+Since the beginning of 2023, many tournaments have emerged for players across various age groups.
 These tournaments include Kick It 3v3 Soccer and 3v3 Live Soccer Tour.

-Furthermore, the sport is witnessing the emergence of innovative platforms aimed at promoting this discipline.
-These platforms offer players the chance to create personalized profiles and seamlessly register for tournaments online.
-Additionally, participants can accrue points that contribute football 3x3 platform ranking system, showcasing the skills and achievements of 3x3 football (soccer) players on a public scale.